Key takeaways:

 dims = inp.type.tensor_type.shape.dim

-dims[0].dim_value = 1 # batch
+dims[0].dim_value = 1 # batch size

-dims[1].dim_value = 128 # sequence
+dims[1].dim_value = 128 # sequence length

 onnx.save(model, "model_fixed.onnx")